 Hunters, trappers, anglers and wildlife watchers in Wabasha, Winona and Olmsted counties benefit from the management, habitat and oversight work of the Minnesota Department of Natural Resources' Whitewater Wildlife Management Area staff.

-For Johnson and her staff, core work includes preserving, protecting and managing wildlife habitat, and administering an antlerless-only deer hunt within a 2,300-acre state game refuge.
+For Edwards and her staff, core work includes preserving, protecting and managing wildlife habitat, and administering an antlerless-only deer hunt within a 2,300-acre state game refuge.
 Preserving habitat is increasingly difficult, in part, due to a growing inability to keep buckthorn and other invasive species in check.

 - Annually conducting prescribed burns on 500-1,500 acres of grassland and forest.